krashevski/Configuring-SUSE-LAMP-Drush-Drupal/README.md

 # Configuring-openSUSE-LAMP-Drush-Drupal
 Configuring LAMP (Linux + Apache + MySQL + PHP) by operating system openSUSE to CMS Drupal.
-After testing, it became clear that more reliable to install distributions Drupal using a browser, than using the command drush site-install, and useing several scripts instead of one.
+After testing, it became clear that more reliable to install distributions Drupal using a browser, than using the command drush site-install, and suitable useing several scripts instead of one.

 There are four scripts for the management of CMS Drupal and LAMP (Linux + Apache + MySQL + PHP) under the operating system openSUSE.
 Drupal installation directory /home/user/public_html/ in the same place may be located the scripts to LAMP and Drupal or any convenient location to you:
 1. install-lamp.sh;